 NOTE: All monetary calculations in Steps 2 and 3 should be carried out to two decimal places.

 Step 2 - Determine the Attendant Cost Per Unit of Service

-Divide the total attendant costs from Box A by the total units of service from Box B. Enter the result in Box C. This result is your estimated attendant cost per unit of service.
+Divide the total attendant costs by the total units of service.
+This result is your estimated attendant cost per unit of service.